top of page

 TYPICAL PROPERTIES WE SURVEY IN BLACKPOOL

-Blackpool’s housing stock includes a wide range of Victorian terraces, traditional seaside properties, large converted flats, and older homes that may have undergone significant alterations over time.
+As an experienced house surveyor in Blackpool, we regularly inspect a wide range of Victorian terraces, traditional seaside properties, large converted flats, and older homes that may have undergone significant alterations over time.

 Many buildings in the area are exposed to harsh coastal conditions, which can accelerate deterioration of roof coverings, external masonry, pointing, joinery and metal fixings.